 African art > Head rest > Songye neck support

-A caryatid female figure holds the tray of this neck rest with her widely deployed arms.
-The legs apart, with massive feet, enhance the detailed sexual organs while visually balancing the sculpture.
-The effigy is depicted wearing a female songye mask named kikashi, still used today.
-This type of mask is worn during initiations with a long suit and beard made of natural fibers.
+A caryatid figure, in a crouching position, supports with his arms widely deployed the tray of this neck support.
+The effigy is depicted wearing a female songy mask named kikashi, still in use today.
+This type of mask is worn during initiations with a long suit and a beard made of natural fibers.

 Watch the video

-The Songye came from the Shaba region of the DRC and settled between the Lualaba River and the Sankuru River in the middle of the savannah and forests.
-They are governed by the yakitengé and local leaders.
+Sye came from the Shaba region of the DRC and settled between the Lualaba River and the Sankuru River in the middle of the savannah and forests.
+They are governed by the Yakitengé and local chiefs.
 The secret society Bwadi, however, counterbalances their power.
-Their male masks, with occult powers, were displayed during punitive and disciplinary expeditions.
+Their male masks, with occult powers, were displayed in punitive and disciplinary expeditions.
 Their appearances remained linked to divinatory and socio-political objectives.
 (Luba, F. Neyt)

 This item is sold with its certificate of authenticity

 |Country||rdc ex zaire|

 You could also be interested by these items